 “I am not afraid.
 I was born to do this.” – Jeanne D’Arch

-Beltane season is here!
-This ancient holiday was and is celebrated by nearly every group under the broad umbrella “Pagan.”
+Nearly every group under the broad umbrella “Pagan” celebrates Beltane, stretching back into the ancient past.
 The central symbolism of this festival is fertility and virility.
-Bringing opposites together and having some friction occur that produces a thing.
+In other words, bringing opposites together and having some friction occur that produces a thing.

 Pagan groups witness the rise of Spring at Imbolc, Ostara, and Beltane, with more emphasis added to a particular Sabbat depending on where they are on the globe and how quickly or slowly the light and heat comes back.
 But no matter where they are, by Beltane, the Sun is rising, the warmth is returning, and the Earth is coming back to life.

 Where Ostara embraces symbols of Nature’s return to life and the vitality of the flora and fauna world, Beltane brings that focus to the world of humans.

-An apparent phallic symbol, the Maypole represents the form of God energy that is virile, rising, surging.
 This is The Holly King, Jack-in-the-Green, The Green Man, Pan, Bacchus and dozens of other vegetation Gods.
 This is also the energy in all of us to thrust forward and push into the world.
 The portions of us that are extroverted that lust for results, and seek to assert our dominion in the world.

-Often centered around an evergreen tree, the Maypole could be erected by individual families or the whole village.
-Some were temporary, others permanent.
+An apparent phallic symbol, the Maypole represents the form of God energy that is virile, rising, surging.
+Pagans often centered this around an evergreen tree, and the Maypole could be erected by individual families or the whole village.
+Some Maypoles were temporary, others permanent.
 Many times, it was the young unmarried men and boys of the town who cut down and raised up the maypole, staying up all night to guard it.
 The pole would be topped with a flower garland and streams of ribbons.

 The unmarried youth of the village would then assemble in two circles and alternate weaving back and forth as they circled the pole, holding a streamer.
-The result was two-fold; the streamers were braided in a lovely pattern down the outside of the pole, and as people wove the streamers, the circles became tighter and tighter, bringing these folks closer together.The flowers and streamers represent Goddess energies, enveloping and blessing the Godform.
+The result was two-fold; the celebrants braided a lovely pattern down the outside of the pole, and as people wove the streamers, the circles became tighter and tighter, bringing these folks closer together.The flowers and streamers represent Goddess energies, enveloping and blessing the Godform.

 Marry making, or Going A-Maying was an ancient form of worship and is still one of the most traditional.
 Dressing up in colorful clothes, wearing flower crowns, and secretly leaving baskets of flowers for people are all in line.
 Picking wildflowers and then looking up their meanings when you get home is a form of Beltane divination.

-Another important symbol of the Sabbat is The Bonfire.
-Sometimes one, sometimes two were lit.
-When two were lit, it was called the Eyes of Anu, named for a Welsh Goddess who was a combination of Brigid and Callaich.
-It had to be started by a group of men who had no sin or guilt among them.
-And it had to be lit using a form of friction, like rubbing wood together.
+Welsh Pagans sometimes lit one, sometimes two fires.
+When two were lit, it was called the Eyes of Anu.
+Named for a Welsh Goddess who was a combination of Brigid and Callaich.
+A group of men who had no sin or guilt among them had to start the fire.
+And they had to light it using a form of friction, like rubbing wood together.
 Nine holy kinds of wood were used; Ash, Oak, Hawthorn, Holly, Rowan, Birch, Willow, Hazel, and Alder.
 Cattle would be driven through the fires twice; once to purify and protect, and the second time to ensure plentiful milk production.
 Counting the number of Beltane fires one could see on the horizon was another form of divination.